Quantcast

 Body

-By observing clouds, you can often predict the incoming weather!
-See our Guide to Clouds with pictures of the most common cloud types in the sky (classified by altitude and shape)—and what different types of weather clouds predict!
+If you’ve ever looked up and wondered, “What type of cloud is that?” this piece is for the budding nephologist (person who studies clouds) in you.
+By observing clouds, you can predict the incoming weather!
+See our Guide to Clouds with pictures of common cloud types in the sky and what they mean.

 Types of Clouds